-For the life of me, I can’t not look over her shoulder at Max.
+For the life of me, I can’t not look over her shoulder at Mason.
 Our eyes lock seconds later as he turns towards me.
 Instantly, I avert my gaze to the woman in front of me, who is now frowning, slightly confused at my odd behaviour.

 “I love your earrings.
 They’re beautiful.”

 Meredith smiles, her eyes brightening, “Keep this to yourself, Veronica...
 I am seeing somebody, and these are a gift from him.
 They are stunning, right?”

 “How exciting for you.
 Meredith, I’ll text you.
 I should be going now.”

 “Oh.
 Okay.
 If you don’t text me, remember I know where you live,” she’s smiling but she isn’t joking.
 I would not put it past her, at all.

 With a tilt of my head, I aim for the busy street to get away from Mason quickly.
 I don’t get that far.
 He’s stood directly in my path, the small smile on this face telling me that he’s aware of my attempt at avoiding him.

 “I’m trying to think of any other reason you would be running away other than to avoid me, but I can’t find anything.”

 “I’m not going to lie to you.
 I did try and bail but, I was not running!”

 He finds this amusing, “I see.
 I could turn around if you’d like?
 Pretend I never saw you?”